 A startup with surgical technology did just that.
 They partnered with a larger company and gave them exclusive rights to their surgical technology in return for license fees and development funding.
-As a result, they can now focus on further development and still have the option to license out the technology to other fields outside the license agreement.
+As a result, they can now focus on further development and still can license out the technology to other fields outside the license agreement.

 This strategy is an often overlooked way to use licensing for intellectual property development.
 It’s an ideal strategy if you don’t have the money or resources to fully develop your IP into a commercially ready product or technology.
 You also get the benefit of the licensee’s manufacturing and distribution facilities or sales and marketing efforts without having to spend the time and money to develop them on your own.